emphyri0/pi_dashboard/README.md

 A terminal-based system monitoring dashboard written in Python using `curses` and `psutil`.
 Primarily designed for Raspberry Pi monitoring but should work on other Linux systems as well.

-**(Optional: Add a Screenshot/GIF Here!)**
-*It's highly recommended to add a screenshot or an animated GIF showing the dashboard in action.
-Replace the line below with your actual image.*
 ## Features

 PI Dashboard provides a real-time overview of various system metrics across multiple tabs: